Ayuo Takahashi: Music

-Ayuo has a unique, distinctive style in his music.
-He can create music that balances the traditions of world music, improvisation, new age, psychedelic, avant-pop, electronica, and classical composition without losing his distinctive voice in the music he creates.

-For the first Tzadik CD, he was introduced as "one of the most enigmatic figures in Japan".

-He has also made unique arrangements of compositions by Erik Satie, Claude Debussy, Richard Wagner, Maurice Ravel, Toru Takemitsu and other classical composers.
+Ayuo has made unique arrangements of compositions by Erik Satie, Claude Debussy, Richard Wagner, Maurice Ravel, Toru Takemitsu and other classical composers.

 Ayuo's music "Eurasian Tango", was choreographed by Martin Lawrance of the Richard Alston Dance Company in England.

 Lyrics

 Ayuo's lyrics are often about difficulties in human relationships, especially between different cultures and between men and women.
 His lyrics often include scientific, literary, or historical references.
 He often uses texts by philosophers from Japan, the Middle East, and Europe, such as Dogen, Rumi, Kazantzakis, and others.
 Two of his music-theater compositions are based on a medieval Japanese Noh play by Zeami.
 Another music-theater composition is based on the story "Blue Eyes, Black Hair" by Marguerite Duras.
 There are also compositions based on mythic themes, such as the stories of Pele and Hi'iaka from Hawaii and the story of the Sun god from ancient India.
 Ayuo often writes on the liner notes of his CDs that he was influenced by the scholars of world myths and comparative religion, Joseph Campbell and Carl Jung.